discoveryjs/discovery/README.md

 ### Model-free

-In this mode you can upload any data by clicking "Load data" button, or drag'n'drop file right into the browser,
+In this mode you can upload any data by clicking "Load data" button, or drag'n'drop file right into the browser.

 ### Multiple models